CSM Vulcan: History

-The club was established in 1921 and played for the first time in the 1922–23 season of the Arad Regional Championship, when it managed to occupied the 5th place.
+The club was established in 1921 and played for the first time in the 1922–23 season of the Arad Regional Championship, where it managed to occupied the 5th place.

 In 1924, CS Vulcan merged with CAMP to form UCASP (Uniunea Cluburilor Sportive ale Societății Petroșani – Sports Club Association of Petroșani Society).
 From February 1926 the merger ceases, the team from Vulcan being renamed as Minerul.
-In 1927 a new merger takes place, this time the three teams from Jiu Valley (CAMP, Jiul Lupeni and Minerul Vulcan) will played under the name of Jiul Lupeni.
+In 1927 another merger took place, this time the three teams from the Jiu Valley (CAMP, Jiul Lupeni and Minerul Vulcan) were consolidated under the name of Jiul Lupeni.

-The merger is abandoned In 1929, and the team from Vulcan will continue under the name of Minerul, but only for a short period because the mines in the locality are closing, and thus football is also abandoned.
+The merger was abandoned In 1929, and the team from Vulcan would continue under the name of Minerul, but only for a short period because the mines in the locality closed, and thus football was also abandoned.
 In 1939, the Vulcan team resumed its activity under the name of Antigaz, but only until 1944, when the Antigaz factory was closed.
-In 1955, with the reopening of the mine in the locality, the football team reappears, for which a stadium is also built in the Coroești area.
+In 1955, with the reopening of the mine in the locality, the football team reappeared, and a stadium was built for them in the Coroești area.